JUNIOR SEASON (2014)

 Helped lead the Wolves to the 2011 state title ... named the Olympic League MVP following both her junior and senior seasons ... also a three-time Offensive Player of the Year ... earned Defensive Player of the Year accolades three times as well ... connected on 13 home runs as a junior and then 12 her senior season ... hit over .700 both of those years as well.

-Amalia Hopson ... born Jan.
-7, 1993, to parents James and Sherry Hopson ... an only child ... originally born in California ... majoring in economics with a minor in business management.
+Amalia Hopson ... born to parents James and Sherry Hopson ... an only child ... originally born in California ... university studies major.